Early Western Civilization midterm exam

 Medieval scholastics had a Latin phrase that was almost a motto for them.
 “When there is confusion, make a distinction.”

 How many of you have read the dialogues of Plato?
 What is the first thing that Socrates always did in his effort to arrive at understanding? – He forced those involved in the discussion to define their terms.
 “What is justice?
 Don’t give me examples of justice, define it.”

-How many of you have been involved in witnessing to members of cults?
-Mormons, Jehovah’s Witnesses’, etc. – Do they use the same theological vocabulary as orthodox Christians?
+How many of you have been involved in dialogue with other faiths?
+Do they use the same theological vocabulary as you?
 Yes.
 Does it mean the same thing?
-No.
+Probably not.